ga-wdi-boston/rails-api-one-to-many/README.md

 model, migration) for each domain we're working in.
 Let's go in and create a second resource for each.

-### Demo: Scaffold Author Routes, Controller, Model, and Serializer
+### Demo: Add Another Resource

 In [rails-api-library-demo](https://github.com/ga-wdi-boston/rails-api-library-demo),
 you've seen a `books` resource created.

 In order to create a pairing `author` resouce, we'll need to repeat what was done in the last talk.
 However, since we've seen this already, we're going to use a generator that creates more than one piece at a time, and modify it accordingly.

-### Demo: Create Author Model
+### Demo: Scaffold Author Routes, Controller, Model, and Serializer

-If we open a browser and hit `/authors` we get back: `No route matches [GET] \"/authors\"`, which makes sense.
+If we open a browser and hit `/authors` we get back: `No route matches [GET]
+\"/authors\"`, which makes sense.
 We haven't done *anything* with authors yet.

 In order to generate the code we wrote by hand for `patients` we can use the following (shortcut) command:
-> `bin/rails generate scaffold author given_name:string family_name:string specialty:string gender:string`
+> `bin/rails generate scaffold author given_name:string family_name:string`

 Now let's examine each of the files it created!
 ```
-~/wdi/training/rails-api-library-demo (tutorial)$ bin/rails generate scaffold author given_name:string family_name:string specialty:string gender:string
+~/wdi/training/rails-api-library-demo (tutorial)$ bin/rails generate scaffold
+author given_name:string family_name:string
 Running via Spring preloader in process 17246
 Expected string default value for '--serializer'; got true (boolean)
       invoke  active_record